 If you’re into 90s indie rock and the trending bedroom pop music, or if you’re a fan of artists like Fazerdaze and TOPS, then the 19-year-old American indie musician Snail Mail might interest you.
-Being described as “the future sound of indie rock” by Pitchfork, Gluestick is proud to present her co-headline show with Dutch DJ eevee in Hong Kong at TTN on 10 October.
-Ahead of the show, we chatted with Snail Mail about finding her inspiration and becoming a full-time artist at a young age.
+Described as “the future sound of indie rock” by Pitchfork, we chatted with Snail Mail about finding her inspiration and becoming a full-time artist at a young age.

 An interview with Snail Mail